This article is intended to provide guidance to address the COVID-19 crisis and its effects in the face of new risks.

 - Use of virtual assets as a method for laundering of assets.

-- Evasion of the controls arranged by the companies for the adequate knowledge of the clients and other counterparts due to the work remotely.
+- Evasion of the controls arranged by the companies for the adequate knowledge of the clients and other counterparts due to work remotely.

 - Reduction in the volume of suspicious reports received and possible delays in obtaining additional information required for the analysis or investigations in progress.